 2. Edit Your Startup Programs

 Another way to speed up Windows 10 startup is to edit the programs that run at startup.
 When you start up Windows 10, there are likely more programs starting up in the background.
-Many of these are programs you might never use.
+Many of these are programs you might never use, and you can facilitate faster boots without them.

 You can easily edit these programs using Windows Task Manager in just a few steps.